 Medical esthetics involves the practice of performing nonsurgical cosmetic treatments on clients who are seeking out anti-aging or skin rejuvenation services.
-Medical esthetic treatments can include Botox, Dysport, laser hair removal, dermal fillers, radiofrequency wrinkle reduction, sclerotherapy, IPL photofacials, and much more.
+Medical esthetic treatments can include Botox, Dysport, laser hair reduction, dermal fillers, radiofrequency wrinkle reduction, sclerotherapy, IPL photofacials, and much more.

 It is possible for nurses to obtain medical esthetics training to provide these types of services.
 Nurses must complete a medical esthetic training program through a school that can provide certification.
 In most states, a certain number of hands-on training hours are required before nurses can set out and offer certain services to clients.
 With National Laser Institute’s medical esthetic school, nurses not only receive the education they need to excel in the medical esthetics field, but also hands-on clinical training hours with scheduled clients.